Gift Icon

 There are roughly three million truckers who must follow the hours-of-service regulations, including one million long-haul drivers.
 Long-haul truckers drive more than 500 miles per day, which means they often work 12-hour shifts.

-Other Dangers of Driving Fatigued
+Other Dangers of Moving Exhausted

 In addition to the risks associated with falling asleep at the wheel, there are other dangers posed by driving fatigued.
 For example:

-Factors Contributing to Driver Weariness
+Factors Contributing to Motorist Weariness

 Several factors, such as the following, may contribute to driver weariness with automobile shipping companies: